sungvzer/Parking-Backend/docs/endpoints/authenticate.md

 `/authenticate`

 ## Method
-POST with `Content-Type: application/json`
+POST with form data

 ## Arguments
-All of them need to be included in a json encoded object
+All of them need to be included in form data
 - `username`: Identifying the current user that needs to authenticate
 - `password`: Password relative to the username